-Juggling multiple children when you need to pump can be challenging!
+Taking care of your toddler and your newborn when it’s time to pump can be stressful!
 Here are some tips to help you manage older siblings while pumping breast milk.

 This post may contain affiliate links, which means that if you click through and make a purchase, I’ll be compensated at no additional cost to you.
 I only recommend products I love!
 More info here.